magicallyoffline/DesertSignals/README.md

 # Desert Signals is web-based tool that visualizes real-time air quality and weather data using NASA and open-source APIs.
+It also uses robotics to monitor the sky and has its own spectrogram.

-- Combine NASA TEMPO, OpenAQ, and Open-Meteo data sources
+- Combine NASA OpenAQ, and Open-Meteo data sources.
+Earthdata.html uses a different API for safety purposes (I am not sure if too many people are using it during the space challenge), so data science and decision making were used to not use other API's for now.
+This keeps the triad + cybersecurity awareness month in check and not expose anything sensitive (specially those api keys).

 - Show near-real-time pollutant concentrations (NO₂, PM₂.₅, O₃, CH₂O, Aerosols, CO)